lexibank/wangbcd/README.md

-# Basic Words in Chinese Dialects
+# CLDF dataset derived from Wang's "Basic Words in Chinese Dialects" from 2004

 Cite the source dataset as

 > Wang, F. 2004.
 BCD: basic words of Chinese dialects.
 Unpublished dataset.
 [Digital version in: List, J.-M. (2015): Network perspectives on Chinese dialect history.
 Bulletin of Chinese Linguistics 8.
 42-67.]

-This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license
+This dataset is licensed under a CC-BY-4.0 license

 Available online at https://gist.github.com/LinguList/7481097